 Austin is from Spokane, Washington and joined Peak 7 in 2009.
 He has been a committed member of the team ever since, serving as a guide, coordinator, program manager, and director.
 He is passionate about communicating the love of God, and sharing his enjoyment of the outdoors with youth.
 He loves spending time with his family, traveling and exploring the world, and having fun with friends.
 Austin lives in the Spokane area with his wife, Anna, and their son, Isaac.

 Jenny is a Washington State native, growing up hiking, fishing and spending countless hours outdoors.
-After meeting her husband of 27 years, Ken, at Moody Northwest, they served together in camping ministry for 18 years, welcoming 3 sons along the way.
-Now living in Newport, Washington, Jenny is passionate about youth advocacy and outdoor recreation, making Peak 7 the perfect fit.
+After meeting her husband of 27 years, Ken, at Moody Northwest, they started a family, welcoming three sons in 4 years.
+As a family they have served as the onsite camp administrators of UGM Camp since 2002.
+Jenny is passionate about youth advocacy and outdoor recreation, making Peak 7 the perfect fit.
 In her spare hours, Jenny can be found adventuring with Ken, solo hiking in the great PNW or introverting with an excellent book.

 Shelley was born and raised in Spokane, where she met her husband Peter while in High School.
 Along with Washington, she’s lived in Arizona and Indiana all while raising 4 children.
 Her first real outdoor adventure was a spring break trip with Outward Bound Adventure in Canada.
 Shelley and her family enjoy camping and boating wherever they currently call home.